-Our equity compensation plans provide for the grant of incentive and nonqualified stock options, as well as other stock-based awards, to employees, non-employee directors and other consultants who provide services to us.
-Stock options generally vest over four years and have a contractual term of seven to ten years from the date of grant.
-Each award exercised results in the issuance of new shares.
-During 2012, approximately 728,000 additional shares were authorized under our 2010 Equity Incentive Plan as available for grant.
-At December 31, 2012, there were approximately 1.1 million shares available for grant under approved equity compensation plans.
+Our equity compensation plans provide for the grant of incentive and nonqualified stock options, as well as other stock-based awards including restricted stock and restricted stock units, to employees, non-employee directors and other consultants who provide services to us.
+Restricted stock awards result in the issuance of new shares when granted.
+For other stock-based awards, new shares are issued when the award is exercised, vested or released according to the terms of the agreement.
+In January 2013, 888,765 additional shares were reserved for future issuance under our 2010 Equity Incentive Plan.
+At December 31, 2013, there were approximately 1.8 million shares available for grant under approved equity compensation plans.

-We recorded non-cash stock-based compensation expense of \$2.8 million, \$1.8 million and \$750,000 for the years ended December 31, 2012, 2011 and 2010, respectively.
+We recorded non-cash stock-based compensation expense of \$4.2 million, \$2.8 million and \$1.8 million for the years ended December 31, 2013, 2012 and 2011, respectively.
 This expense was allocated as follows (in thousands):